dneustadt/average-color-matrix/README.md

 Create an Instance of `AverageColorMatrix` passing the absolute path to the image.

 Call `get` method of said instance with the x, y resolution.
+The third argument expects a boolean (default: `false`).
+If `true` the output will be SVG markup.

 Returns a nested array of rows and columns with RGB and hex values.
+Alternatively returns SVG markup ready to use.

 ## Example